Chapter Fifty Nine - Pompous

 I let them jump with that a time as a brain aid.

 Then I was asked about my part in Passing Perfect.
-I admitted I had passed.
+I admitted I was the one who had passed.

 Why wasn't I surprised?